 Dropbox’s presentation may seem outdated compared to many modern pitch decks.
 It could use more graphic design, but the information is clear and presented in an easily digestible manner.

-Dropbox’s pitch deck tells a story and encourages engagement by asking questions like “Why Now?” and “Why Better?”
-The audience is likely asking themselves the same questions, and the deck takes them on a journey by answering their queries at the most impactful moment.
+The Drobox pitch deck encourages engagement from the viewer by presenting questions like “Why Now?” and “Why Better?”
+The team identified which questions the audience was likely to ask.
+Then, the founders used the deck to take the viewer on a journey by answering their questions at the ideal moment.

-However, we love the no-fluff approach that Dropbox took with its slides.
+Some may find these slides outdated, but we love the no-fluff approach that Dropbox took with its deck.
 The text is large enough to read, and each slide gets straight to the point.
 Every word has a purpose, and every sentence is intentional.

 Dropbox’s Lifetime Funding